-* EU regulator set to accept J&J concessions in trauma devices
+* EU regulator set to accept J&J concessions in trauma

 * Approval could come before EU's April 26 deadline

 * $21.3 bln deal is J&J's biggest acquisition

 BRUSSELS, March 15 Johnson & Johnson

 is set to gain EU approval for its planned $21.3 billion

 buy of Swiss medical devices maker Synthes after